-- 87. At the 6th meeting, on 15 September 2010, the Independent expert on the question of human rights and extreme poverty, Maria Magdalena Sepúlveda Carmona, presented her report (A/HRC/15/41) and the joint report with the independent expert on the issue of human rights obligations related to access to safe drinking water and sanitation (A/HRC/15/55). - 88.
-At the same meeting, the representative of Bangladesh made a statement as the concerned country. - 89.
-During the ensuing interactive dialogue at the same meeting, and at the 7th meeting, on 16 September 2010, the following made statements and asked the independent expert questions: - (a) Representatives of States Members of the Council: Brazil, Chile, China, Ecuador, France, Hungary, Nigeria (on behalf of the Group of African States), Norway, Pakistan (on behalf of the Organization of the Islamic Conference), Republic of Moldova, Switzerland, Thailand; - (b) Representatives of the following observer States: Algeria, Colombia, Egypt, Ethiopia, Indonesia, Morocco, Nepal, Paraguay, Peru, Philippines, South Africa, Viet Nam; - (c) Observer for the Sovereign Military Order of Malta; - (d) Observer for an intergovernmental organization: European Union;
+- 87. At the 6th meeting, on 15 September 2010, the Independent expert on the question of human rights and extreme poverty, Maria Magdalena Sepúlveda Carmona, presented her report (A/HRC/15/41). - 88.
+At the same meeting, the representative of Bangladesh made a statement as concerned the country. - 89.
+During the ensuing interactive dialogue at the same meeting, and at the 7th meeting, on 16 September 2010, the following made statements and asked the independent expert questions: - (a) Representatives of States Members of the Council: Brazil, Chile, China, Ecuador, France, Hungary, Nigeria (on behalf of the Group of African States), Norway, Pakistan (on behalf of the Organization of the Islamic Conference), Republic of Moldova, Switzerland, Thailand; - (b) Representatives of the following observer States: Algeria, Colombia, Egypt, Ethiopia, Indonesia, Morocco, Nepal, Paraguay, Peru, Philippines, South Africa, Viet Nam; - (c) Observer for the Sovereign Military Order of Malta; - (d) Observer for an intergovernmental organization: European Union; - (e) Observers for the following non-governmental organizations: Action internationale pour la paix et le développement dans la région des Grands Lacs International Action for Peace and Development in the Great Lakes Region, Amnesty International,

-- Observers for the following non-governmental organizations: (e) internationale pour la paix et le développement dans la région des Grands Lacs - International Action for Peace and Development in the Great Lakes Region, Amnesty International, CIVICUS - World Alliance for Citizen Participation, International Movement ATD Fourth World (also on behalf of Actionaid / Action Aid, Association Points-Cœur, Associazione Comunita Papa Giovanni XXIII, Baha'i International Community, Caritas Internationalis (International Confederation of Catholic Charities), Centre on Housing Rights and Evictions, Dominicans for Justice and Peace - Order of Preachers, Franciscans International, International Catholic Child Bureau, International Commission of Jurists, International Council of Women and World Organization against Torture). - 90.
+- CIVICUS World Alliance for Citizen Participation, International Movement ATD Fourth World (also on behalf of Actionaid / Action Aid, Association Points-Cœur, Associazione Comunita Papa Giovanni XXIII, Baha'i International Community, Caritas Internationalis (International Confederation of Catholic Charities), Centre on Housing Rights and Evictions, Dominicans for Justice and Peace Order of Preachers, Franciscans International, International Catholic Child Bureau, International Commission of Jurists, International Council of Women and World Organization against Torture). - 90.
 At the 7th meeting, on 16 September 2010, the independent expert answered questions and made her concluding remarks.